 After dropping our stuff off at the Airbnb and grabbing food at The Meets, we started our sightseeing tour in Amsterdam with a canal cruise to get a first impression of the city.
 Also, the Red Light District is worth a visit and is exciting to stroll around, especially in the evening.
 The following day, we had breakfast at Coffee & Coconuts and went to the Anne Frank House later.
 And while you might need to queue for a while to get in, it’s definitely worth the wait and an impressive yet emotional place to visit.
 Other attractions include the I Amsterdam sign in front of the Rijksmuseum, the Heineken Experience, the Van Gogh Museum, and the Royal Palace of Amsterdam.
 But you can also simply walk around the city to discover beautiful places and see the main attractions of the city.
 Or, if you need a break from sightseeing, just grab something to eat, sit down at one of the canals, and enjoy the vibes of this city!

-On our last day in the Netherlands, we decided to visit the nearby sea and make a day trip to Zandvoort.
-The train takes about 25 minutes and the beach, which is very empty in April, offers a pleasant change to the hustle and bustle of the city.
+On our last day, we went by train for a day trip to Zandvoort, which takes about 25 minutes.
+While the beach was pretty empty in April, it’s a pleasant change to the hustle and bustle of Amsterdam.
 In addition, already celebrities such as Sisi once spent their holidays here.